bretth/auth0plus/README.rst

     >>> print(singer.user_id)
     auth0|...

-*Save* also updates the user (which may make multiple calls to the endpoint).
+*Save* also updates the user (which may need to make multiple calls to the endpoint).
 ::
     >>> singer.email = 'bon.scott@acdc.com'
     >>> singer.password = 'HighwayToHell'